Between behavior or behaviour, which is the correct spelling?

 Behaviour or behavior?

-Behaviour and behavior are two spellings of the same word that describes the way someone acts or the things they do; e.g., parents can influence the behaviour/behavior of their children.
+Behaviour and behavior are two spellings of the same word that describes the way someone acts or the things they do; e.g., parents influence the behaviour/behavior of their children.

 - UK English spells “behaviour” with the vowel “u”.

-- US English spells “behavior” without “u”.
+- US English spells “behavior” without the “u”.

 We were grateful for the gracious behaviour of our hostess. | The children were rewarded for good behavior. |